IBM/aspera-cli/README.erb.md

 Get familiar with configuration, options, parameters and follow the section relative to the product you want to interact with: Aspera on Cloud, Faspex, ...

-Detailed generic information on configuration can be found in section: [aslmcli](#aslmcli).
+Detailed generic information on configuration can be found in section: [Command Line Interface](#cli).

 # <a name="installation"></a>Installation